rocicorp/diff-server/README.md

 ## Cases that do not work automatically

-### Sequence manipulation (not automatically solved! (but...))
+### Arbitrary sequence manipulation

-Arbitrary sequence manipulation is an example of an operation that **does not** get automatically handled by running transactions in serial:
+Arbitrary sequence manipulation is not nicely addressed by Replicant as proposed above:

 ```js
 function moveTodoItem(itemID, newIdx) {